blazegeek/blaze/doc/README.md

 Unpack the files into a directory and run:

-- `bin/geekcash-qt` (GUI) or
+- `bin/blaze-qt` (GUI) or
 - `bin/geekcashd` (headless)

 ### Windows

-Unpack the files into a directory, and then run geekcash-qt.exe.
+Unpack the files into a directory, and then run blaze-qt.exe.

 ### OS X

-Drag GeekCash-Qt to your applications folder, and then run GeekCash-Qt.
+Drag Blaze-Qt to your applications folder, and then run Blaze-Qt.

 ### Need Help?